-Whether it’s semi pro standard or weekend five a side, everyone’s keen to improve their performance on the pitch.
-Penalty practice and drills are of course important, but there’s a lot of work you can be doing in the gym to support your development as a well-rounded player.
+Whether it’s semi-pro standard or weekend five aside, everyone’s keen to improve their performance on the pitch.
+Penalty practice and drills are, of course, important, but there’s a lot of work you can be doing in the gym to support your development as a well-rounded player.
 Make the first eleven or just impress your mates.
 Hussle’s got you covered.

 Build stamina & endurance

-Increase the intensity
+Increase the intensity in circuit training

-- Start by setting a time limit.
+1. Start by setting a time limit.
 30 minutes is plenty.

-- Pick a free weight.
+2. Pick a free weight.
 A set of dumbbells can provide lots of exercise variety.

 Focus on the lower body